 Historian and Indiana University professor Michael McGerr is a man whose scholarly knowledge and personal enthusiasms are infectiously wedded.
 In Part 2 of this Night Lights interview, Michael talks about the influence of Duke Ellington’s ambitious Black, Brown and Beige suite and the civil-rights movement on later composers who undertook extended black musical histories as well.
 (You can read Part 1 here.)
-Michael is a guest on this week’s show, Suite History: Duke Ellington, Oliver Nelson, John Carter, and the African-American Odyssey:
+Michael is a guest on this week’s show, Suite History: Jazz Composers and the African-American Odyssey:

 DBJ: What sort of precedent did Black, Brown and Beige set for other African-American jazz composers, going forward?